Furnace Repair Checklist

 - Make certain that the switch is set to “heat” as opposed to “off” or “cool.”

 - Make sure the program is showing the right day and time and is programmed to “run.”
 If you’re having trouble turning off the program, regulate the temperature with the up/down arrows and holding the “hold” button.
-This will make the heating to turn on if thermostat scheduling is trouble.
+This will cause the furnace to turn on if thermostat is causing trouble.

 - Increase the temperature setting to 5 degrees above what the room temperature currently is.